T351 Week 2 (Tues) Summer 2015

 and by singers)

-Parabolic mount.
-A large bowl with handle on the outside and a microphone
+- Parabolic mount.
+A large bowl with handles on the outside and a microphone

 mount on the inside.
 Place a microphone in the middle and you have a